khulnasoft-lab/design.khulnasoft.com/contents/components/skeleton-loader.md

 ### Accessibility

-- When a change occurs in the UI, like a loading state, it's good practice to notify a user what's happening.
+- When a change occurs in the UI, like a loading state, it's good practice to notify the user what's happening.
 However, since a skeleton loader should only be present for a short period of time, and during an expected loading period, it does not need to be a live region or communicate that the page is busy.

 ## Reference